EXCLUSIVE-Morgan Stanley to award bonus rises of over 20% on Thursday to top performers -sources

 In Asia Pacific, including Japan, the bank was third in the ECM league table, behind CITIC and Goldman, according to the data.

-(Reporting by Scott Murdoch, Kane Wu and Matt Scuffham; Editing by Muralikumar Anantharaman)
+(Reporting by Scott Murdoch in Sydney, Kane Wu in Hong Kong and Matt Scuffham in New York Editing by Muralikumar Anantharaman and Matthew Lewis)

 ((matthew.scuffham@thomsonreuters.com; +1-416-687-7591; Reuters Messaging: matthew.scuffham.reuters.com@reuters.net))